MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-content-distribution-sharing.md

 #### Option 3: Item access

 You can give creators access to individual content items in a workspace by sharing via direct access.
-With this approach, you share a link to the item (similar to when you [share individual items with consumers](#option-1-view-individual-content-items-in-fabric)), or creators request access after they discover the content in the OneLake data hub.
+With this approach, you share a link to the item (similar to when you [share individual items with consumers](#option-1-view-individual-content-items-in-fabric)), or creators request access after they discover the content in the OneLake catalog.

 This approach is beneficial when:

 - Creators will only use one or a subset of items in a workspace.
 - You want to share items with creators without providing workspace access.
 - Creators should publish the content they create to their own, separate workspace.
-- Creators should discover data items from the OneLake data hub.
+- Creators should discover data items from the OneLake catalog.

 > [!NOTE]
 > Sharing access to a data item like a lakehouse or semantic model will also give that user access to the underlying data in that item.
-It's not the same as granting data access to objects like tables or files by using OneLake data access roles (or RBAC).
+It's not the same as granting data access to objects like tables or files by using the OneLake data access roles (or RBAC).

 You can't share some individual content items, such as dataflows.
 For these items, you must provide workspace access for creators to view and use them.